Interceptors

 An :enter or :leave function may return a context map directly.
 In this case, processing continues with the next interceptor.

 If the interceptor is expected to take a long time to return a result, it may instead return a core.async channel.
-Pedestal will yield the request processing thread back the the servlet container (so that it can process other incoming requests) and wait for a value to be produced.
+Pedestal will yield the request processing thread back to the network adapter (so that it can process other incoming requests) and wait for a value to be produced.

 Only one value will be consumed from the returned channel, and the value must be a context map.